 Want to see the most beautiful landscapes in the US?
 Keep reading for the best Western road trip itinerary.
 While Highway 1, also known as the Pacific Coast Highway, takes the cake as America’s best coastal road trip, The Grand Circle road trip is the ultimate National Park road trip.
 For everyone who enjoy road trips and there is no better place to visit in the United States than the West Coast, home to a majority of the National Parks.
 The Western United States is full of amazing landscapes ranging from deserts, mountains, amazing rock formations, coastal views and dense forests.

 In this guide of how to plan a trip out west we include our favorite state parks, national parks and cities in California, Arizona, Nevada and Utah.
 Some of the highlight destinations include the Grand Canyon, Horseshoe Bend, Bryce Canyon, Monument Valley, Antelope Canyon, Las Vegas, Death Valley, and the Valley of Fire.

-There is no better way to explore the Western US than in a car, so you can visit every destination at your own pace and stop at any hidden gem between.
+There is no better way to explore the Western US than in a car or RV, so you can visit every destination at your own pace and stop at any hidden gem between.
 While you can honestly spend months exploring this region of the US, we have created the ultimate two week road trip itinerary to the Western United States.

 USA Road Trip Travel Video